Thobiy/Thobiy/README.md

 🤔 I'm looking for help with resources

-💬 Ask me about Django
+💬 Ask me about javascript and Django

 📫 How to reach me:<a href="mailto:tobiemmanuel19@gmail.com" target="_blank">tobiemmanuel19@gmail.com</a>